 The best practice tip for my legal career was given to me by principal and mentor, lawyer, Ted Hanman.
 Thanks so much Ted!

-The thing is that in all areas of law, and particularly family law, there is an unlimited amount of rabbit-holes that can distract us during a legal file.
+In all areas of law, and particularly family law, there is an unlimited number of rabbit-holes that can distract us during a legal file.

 In family law, there are the original pleadings that have to be drafted, there is the exchange of financial information, there is the document discovery process and examinations for discovery.
 Ultimately, there may be a trial.

 The problem is that these legal processes can be overwhelming, and a family law lawyer can lose sight of what their client needs.
-A lawyer needs to focus on what their client needs and get there in a direct way as possible.
+A lawyer should be focused on what their client needs and get there in the most direct way possible.

-Although there is a lot to do in terms of jobs for the lawyer and their staff, it is totally important always to keep the goal of the matter in mind.
+Although there is a lot to do for the lawyer and their staff, it is totally important always to keep the goal of the matter in mind.
 In family law, people want to get an order or agreement about the following:

 In family law matters, the above areas are the goals our clients want to achieve.
-That is pretty much it.
-If we are focusing on something else, like the opposing party's unreasonable demands for disclosure, it is important that we change our approach.
-Although disclosure is important, we need never to lose sight of what our client's need.
+That's pretty much it.
+If we are focusing on something else, like the opposing party's unreasonable demands for disclosure, it's important to change our approach.
+Although disclosure is important, we need never to lose sight of what our clients need.